Young Chimodzi

-Young Chimodzi is a Malawian football manager and former player.
+Young Chimodzi (born 1 August 1961) is a Malawian football manager and former player.
 A defender, he made 159 appearances for the Malawi national team and won a bronze medal with Malawi at the 1987 All-Africa Games in Nairobi.
 At club level he played for Silver Strikers FC, captaining the team until 1999.

-He later managed the Malawi national team between January 2014 and June 2015.
+He later managed the Malawi national team between 1999 and 2000, and later again between January 2014 and June 2015.